 A Nissan Frontier with oversized tires is an immediate head-turner.
-They should’ve been sold with larger tires in stock form, it just look so aesthetically pleasing.
+They should’ve been sold with larger tires in stock form, it just looks so aesthetically pleasing.
 The Frontier is quite a square-shaped, masculine brut of a Ute/pickup, so going with bigger tires actually suites the vehicle better.
-Taller wheels also improve break over angles if you venturing off-road and allow you to clear obstacles better with improved ground clearance.
+Taller wheels also improve break-over angles if you venturing off-road and allow you to clear obstacles better with improved ground clearance.

 The above-mentioned size of 265/75/16 is the largest size you can fit, even with that 2.5″ spacer.
 It is also the largest tire that can fit on the stock wheels without any additional modifications needed.
 That size is just short of 32” and measures exactly 31.6 inches.
 If you fit an aftermarket rim with a more negative offset, you run the risk of the wheels scrubbing and hitting the fenders at full lock and full compression.

-The 5 factors that needs to be taken into to account before fitting bigger tires to a stock truck/Ute are:
+The 5 factors that need to be taken into account before fitting bigger tires to a stock truck/Ute are:

 - Fender liner clearance

 - Wheel offset